ropg/pinapl/README.md

 ## the display

 I chose to play with the [gen4-uLCD-24PT](http://www.4dsystems.com.au/product/gen4_uLCD_24PT/), a 29 USD display module made by a company called [4D-Systems](http://www.4dsystems.com.au) from Australia.
 They make a lot of display modules for various systems and applications.
 The cheapest display they have is the 2.4 inch touch screen that I am using for this project.
-It has a 320x240 resolution on the touch screen is resistive.
-Which means you have to push a little harder, and there's no multi-touch or anything fancy like that.
+It has a 320x240 resolution and the touch screen is resistive.
+Which means you have to push a little harder than on your smartphone, and there's no multi-touch or anything fancy like that.
 The custom chip they made for it is called Picaso, hence the name of this project.

 The display costs USD 29 if you buy from 4D-systems directly, but it is also carried by quite a few distributors.
 I bought two of these displays from [Digi-Key](https://www.digikey.com/product-detail/en/4d-systems-pty-ltd/GEN4-ULCD-24PT/1613-1119-ND/5823653), for 60 euros including shipping (to Berlin, Germany).
 [Mouser](http://eu.mouser.com/search/ProductDetail.aspx?R=0virtualkey0virtualkeygen4-uLCD-24PT) also carries it, as do many other distributors.